lYcHeeM/ZJImageBrowser/README.md

 ## License

-ZJPhotoBrowser is released under the MIT license.
+ZJImageBrowser is released under the MIT license.
 See LICENSE for details.